-How to make a Christmas sign is a quick and easy craft.
+How to make a Christmas sign easily is a quick and fast craft.
 By the way, this also makes a wonderful gift!

 Items Needed For How to Make A Christmas Sign